Little airline jargon words mean a lot when it comes to being on time or making a connection — “out” is not “off,” and “on” is not “in.”

 “On” means wheels touching down on the tarmac.

-At this point passengers can use their cell phones (okay, some cheat a few minutes before landing).
-Passengers can advise friends, colleagues, and anyone picking them up, they have landed.
+At this point, passengers can use their cell phones (okay, some cheat a few minutes before landing).
+Passengers can advise friends, colleagues, and anyone picking them up that they have landed.

 While “on” is also good, meaning an aircraft has reached its arrival city, it can be a very misleading airline jargon word.
 It doesn’t mean actual arrival, especially if there are gate issues.
 While I don’t have statistics, my experience, and that of clients, indicates that landing means it still may be 20-30 minutes before the plane actually pulls up “at the gate.”

-There are several problems here, besides the annoyance of sitting on a plane longer than necessary.
-It make pickups difficult — I’ve waited almost an hour this summer in an airport hotel parking lot for my son while he reported the pilot’s ever-increasing frustration in their gate quest.
+There are several problems here besides the annoyance of sitting on a plane longer than necessary.
+It makes pickups difficult — this summer, I waited almost an hour in an airport hotel parking lot for my son while he reported the pilot’s ever-increasing frustration in their gate quest.
 But, it’s also quite possible to miss a connection despite technically being at the airport an hour in advance.
-This happened to several people on my flight during a connection through Denver.
-Because, according to airline jargon, “on” is not “in.”
+This happened to several people on my flight during a connection through Denver because, according to airline jargon, “on” is not “in.”